More at rubyonrails.org:

 end

-irb> @user = User.create # creating a User
+irb> user = User.create # creating a User

 User was saved to database

-irb> @user.save # updating @user
+irb> user.save # updating user

 User was saved to database

-11.4 Transactional Callback Ordering
+11.3.
+Transactional Callback Ordering

 class User < ActiveRecord::Base

-after_commit { puts("this actually gets called second") }
+after_commit { Rails.logger.info("this gets called first") }

-after_commit { puts("this actually gets called first") }
+after_commit { Rails.logger.info("this gets called second") }

 end